Chewy Chocolate Chip Pudding Cookies

 If you’re looking for a chocolate chip cookie recipe that’s a little different from the usual, these Chocolate Chip Pudding Cookies are it!
 The secret ingredient in these cookies is instant vanilla pudding mix, making them soft, chewy and full of delicious vanilla flavour.

 It may seem weird (or super delicious!) to put pudding in cookies, but I’m here to tell you, it’s SO SO good.
-The addition of the vanilla pudding makes these cookies moist, soft and chewy!
+The addition of vanilla pudding mix makes these cookies moist, soft and chewy!
 And it also adds a delicious vanilla flavour.
 Just remember, you’re adding the pudding powder mix…just open the box and add the powder to the ingredients as listed below.
-Don’t prepare the pudding, or use pre-made pudding, you only want the powder.
+Don’t prepare the pudding, or use pre-made pudding, you only want the dry mix.

 Soft, Chewy and Flavourful